- 1 cup dates, packed

 - Drain the dates.

-- Chop the dates or just drop them in a bowl and mush them up.
+- Chop the dates, drop them in a bowl and mush them up.

 When finished, they should almost (but not quite) be the consistency of a mushed up banana.